 When you get an invitation to your first physical therapy school interview, you feel excited for about 10 minutes.
-Then, if you’re like most people, you start to freak out a little bit wondering what kind of questions they’re going to ask you during the interview.
+Then, if you’re like most people, you start to freak out a little bit thinking about all the PT School interview questions they’re going to ask you!

 (If you’re a PT looking for PT Job Interview Strategies, read this article: PT Job Interview Guide)

 Don’t worry – that’s normal.
-That’s also why I put together this article with tips I learned from the PT interview process.
+That’s also why I put together this article with tips I learned from my PT school interview process.

 ***Note: This article is about 3,000 words of helpful advice.
 But we knew something was missing, so we created a guide that shares the exact strategies and ESSAYS we used to land a seat at the #1 PT School in the country.
 You can read that article here: The Physical Therapy School Interview Guide.